-The Element ID field is set to the value for the Wide Bandwidth Channel Switch element in Element IDs.
+The Element ID field is set to the value for the Wide Bandwidth Channel Switch element specified in Element IDs.

 The Length field is set to 3.

-The subfields New Channel Width, New Channel Center Frequency Segment 0 and New Channel Center Frequency Segment 1 have the same definition, respectively, as Channel Width, Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 in the VHT Operation Information field, described in VHT Operation Information subfields.
+The subfields New Channel Width, New Channel Center Frequency Segment 0 and New Channel Center Frequency Segment 1 have the same definition, respectively, as Channel Width, Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 in the VHT Operation Information field, described in VHT Operation Information subfields; the value 0 is not used in the New Channel Width field.

 VHT Transmit Power Envelope element